samvera/hyrax/README.md

 And now you should be able to browse to [localhost:3000](http://localhost:3000/) and see the application.
 Note that this web server is purely for development purposes; you will want to use a more fully featured [web server](#web-server) for production-like environments.

-# Managing a Sufia-based app
+# Managing a Hyrax-based app

-The [Sufia Management Guide](https://github.com/projecthydra/sufia/wiki/Sufia-Management-Guide) provides tips for how to manage, customize, and enhance your Sufia application, including guidance specific to:
+The [Hyrax Management Guide](https://github.com/projecthydra/hyrax/wiki/Hyrax-Management-Guide) provides tips for how to manage, customize, and enhance your Hyrax application, including guidance specific to:

 * Production implementations
 * Configuration of background workers